Fabian Society

-As one of the founding organisations of the Labour Representation Committee in 1900, and as an important influence upon the Labour Party which grew from it, the Fabian Society has had a powerful influence on British politics.
-Members of the Fabian Society have included political leaders from other countries, such as Jawaharlal Nehru, who adopted Fabian principles as part of their own political ideologies.
+As one of the founding organisations of the Labour Representation Committee in 1900, and as an important influence upon the Labour Party which grew from it, the Fabian Society has strongly influenced British politics.
+Members of the Fabian Society have included political leaders from other countries, such as Jawaharlal Nehru and Lee Kuan Yew, who adopted Fabian principles as part of their own political ideologies.
 The Fabian Society founded the London School of Economics in 1895.

 Today, the society functions primarily as a think tank and is one of twenty socialist societies affiliated with the Labour Party.
-Similar societies exist in Australia, in Canada, in New Zealand, in Sicily.
+Similar societies exist in Australia, Canada, New Zealand and Italy.